Sleeping in Airports

 • Time Required: One or two hours are enough to visit the cloisters and the various chambers of the monastery.
 Admission to the church is free, but the cloisters and the museum require an entrance fee (about 10 €).
 You can combine Jeronimos Monastery’s ticket with the Bélem Tower’s.

 • How to Get There: Jeronimos Monastery is located 2 kilometres away from the Bélem Tower.
-From the airport, prefer getting there by taxi.
+From the airport, you may prefer to get there by taxi.
 But once in the city center, you can ride the tramway (line 15E – Algés) or one of the many buses that get there.

-• Plan Your Sightseeing: Visit Tripadvisor to plan your sightseeing, read traveller reviews or book a tour to Jeronimos Monastery.
+• Plan Your Sightseeing: Visit Tripadvisor to plan your sightseeing, read traveller reviews, or book a tour of Jeronimos Monastery.

 Caixas and Carcavelos Beach